 - Perfect for children of all ages, with hundreds of toys and games, gardens to explore, a pool to play in, and children's bedrooms

-- Lots of room to spread out - with 5 airy bedrooms on 3 floors, a massive living space, tumbling gardens and a pool terrace and a new deck mean you won’t be tripping over each other
+- A massive living space, tumbling gardens, a pool terrace and a new deck mean you won’t be tripping over each other

 - You’re within easy driving distance of the volcano, beaches and the rainforest; and they can arrange boat trips too

-- The road up to Bananaquit is steep and bumpy - a Jeep to get around is a must
+- The road up to the house is steep and bumpy - we advise hiring a Jeep to get around

 - You’ll need more mozzie spray (and bite relief) than you expected